chrismdp/chrismdp.github.com/_posts/2013-01-21-project-velocity-is-a-useless-metric-discuss.markdown

 Matt: "Even with a fixed deadline, the project owners share the responsibility for finding the scope that's possible."

-Chris: "My experience at GOV.UK is we hardly ever get asked when something will be done."
+Chris: "My experience on my current project is we hardly ever get asked when something will be done."

 Matt: "Perfect."